REAL Server

 REAL Server is a relational database management system (RDBMS) built on top of the SQLite database engine.

 History

-REAL Server evolved from the SQLiteServer originally developed by SQLabs in 2004.
-In May 2005 Real Software, Inc., creator of Realbasic, purchased the source code and the copyrights of the SQLiteServer and invested in its development.
+REAL Server evolved from the SQLite Server originally developed by SQLabs in 2004.
+In May 2005 Real Software, Inc., creator of Realbasic, purchased the source code and the copyrights of the SQLite Server and invested in its development.
 In 2007/2008 the first version of the REAL SQL Server was released.
 A new version was released in April 2009 and renamed REAL Server.
 In September 2010 SQLabs repurchased all the server's Intellectual Properties and a new major release is now under development by the SQLabs team.